boltops-tools/lono/docs/_includes/core-configs.md

 Configs are how you can customize the blueprints to fit your needs.
-There are 2 types of configs: [Params docs]({% link _docs/configs/params.md %}) and [Variables docs]({% link _docs/configs/shared-variables.md %}).
+There are two main types of configs: [Params docs]({% link _docs/configs/params.md %}) and [Variables docs]({% link _docs/configs/shared-variables.md %}).
 Params allow you to affect the templates at run-time.
 Variables configs allow you to affect the templates at compile-time.

 ## Location